 Type 2 Diabetes is a disease caused by too much consumption of carbohydrates (rice, wheat, potatoes, desserts, sugar, candy, fruit juices) over a few decades.
 As one ingests carbohydrates, they are rapidly broken down into simple sugars in our digestive system.
 These make their way into our bloodstream.

-The problem is, sugar in our bloodstream is not great- our body wants to get rid of it as fast as possible before it causes problems.
+The problem is, high sugar levels in our bloodstream is not great- our body wants to get rid of it as fast as possible before it causes problems.

 In order to do so, our pancreas secretes insulin (YAY insulin!).
-Insulin is a very useful hormone which takes this excess blood sugar and ushers it into our fat cells where it is stored.. as fat.
+Insulin is a very useful hormone which takes this excess blood sugar and ushers first into cells for energy, and then into our fat cells where it is stored.. as fat.
 (This is why eating sugar makes you fat)

 Trouble.
 Trouble.
 This is Type 2 Diabetes.